City Relocation Overview

 • People who want strong convenience, errands, and day-to-day access.

-• Sports fans and people who enjoy concerts, events, and a more active city feel.
+• People who value dining, shopping, events, and a more active city feel.

 Less Ideal For